The short version: this is a travel blog about Latin America.

 And as I tend to slide off the beaten track, I also try to be more than a travel blog.
 With my journalistic background I at least try to go beyond describing what you can do in these countries, and also paint stories about the economic, political and societal background of these heartlands.

 I embarked on my first long trip from January to April 2019.
 Travelled from Mexico gradually down to Costa Rica.
 That made me long for more, so I embarked on another long trip during the pandemic, from September 2020 to January 2021 in Mexico, Ecuador and Colombia.
+Another pandemic trip followed in December 2021 and January 2022 to Colombia.
 Let’s hope more trips will follow.
+Chile is the next target on my horizon.

 Where does the name of the blog come from?